Alyson Stoner Opens up About "Trauma" of Childhood Stardom, Rehab Stint, and More

 "I narrowly survived the toddler-to-trainwreck pipeline," Alyson wrote in her op-ed essay.
 "In fact, nothing was designed for me to end up… 'Normal.'
 'Stable.'
 'Alive.'"

-In her People essay, Alyson describes being six years old and going to an audition in which she had to act out being kidnapped and raped.
+In her People essay written back in 2021, Alyson describes being 6 years old and going to an audition in which she had to act out being kidnapped and raped.
 Just a few moments later, she was whisked away to audition for a toy princess commercial.

 Alyson suggests that productions hire mental health professionals to help monitor "working conditions and be available to assist entertainers in regulating, shifting between identities and discharging residual inner turbulence after emotional performances."

-Alyson Stoner opens up about going to rehab for an eating disorder.
+Alyson Stoner went to rehab for an eating disorder.

 "I'm 17.
 In just over a decade, the tentacles of the industry have suffocated and destroyed my family," the former child star explained.
 Alyson detailed that the long hours, stress, and trauma of working in the demanding industry led to her entering a rehab facility, against the wishes of her team, for an eating disorder.